MariaDBJones/REST2SQL-plugin/resources/procedures.md

-# PROCEDURES resource
+# ???
+PROCEDURES resource ???

-A procedures resource represent a stored procedure in the database
+A procedures resource represent a stored procedure in the database: STILL TBD

 # Resource operations